Epidemiology Graduate Programs and Schools in Houston

 Other courses might address the function of U.S. health systems, determinants of health and disease etiology.
 Finally, they might take courses in global health and its challenges.

 Practicum: The practicum—essentially an internship in the field—is often required in an MPH program.
 In it, students may work alongside public health professionals and possibly apply what they’ve learned in class.
 A final paper might also be expected.

 Concentrations: In some epidemiology schools, students may choose a departmental focus.
 Some examples are epidemiology, biostatistics, environmental health sciences, health policy and management, population and health, and socio-medical sciences.

-The PhD in Epidemiology is a research degree that may equip students with the tools of modern epidemiology, as well as key theories and models of leadership.
+The PhD in Epidemiology is a research degree that may equip students with the tools of modern epidemiology, as well as introduce them to key theories and models of leadership.
 Epidemiology PhD programs vary but a full-time student might expect to earn their degree in about four years.